FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/interacting-with-environment.rst

         # Other behaviour code
         ...

 They can also be updated with a selection of functions, which execute atomically.
 These functions will update a single variable and return information related to it's old or new state.
 This can be useful, for simple actions such as conflict resolution and counting.
 However, if a basic read is subsequently required, a separate host or agent function in a following layer must be used (otherwise there would be a race condition).
-If running with ``SEATBELTS`` error checking enabled, an exception should be thrown where potential race conditions are detected.
+If running with ``FLAMEGPU_SEATBELTS`` error checking enabled, an exception should be thrown where potential race conditions are detected.

 Macro properties support the normal :func:`+<flamegpu::DeviceMacroProperty::operator+>`, :func:`-<flamegpu::DeviceMacroProperty::operator->`, :func:`+=<flamegpu::DeviceMacroProperty::operator+=>`, :func:`-=<flamegpu::DeviceMacroProperty::operator-=>`, :func:`++<flamegpu::DeviceMacroProperty::operator++>` (only C++ supports pre and post increment), :func:`--<flamegpu::DeviceMacroProperty::operator-->` (only C++ supports pre and post decrement) operations.
 They also have access to a limited set of additional functions, explained in the table below.